iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.7-0.9.8.md

 Dovecot is IMAP/POP3/Managesieve server, also a SASL auth server for Postfix.
-If mail domain is disabled, users under this domain are not able to use IMAP/POP3/Managesieve services, but there's a bug in Dovecot SQL query, it doesn't check domain status while performing smtp sasl auth.
+If mail domain is disabled, users under this domain are not able to use IMAP/POP3/Managesieve services, but there's a bug in Dovecot SQL query configured by iRedMail, it doesn't check domain status while performing smtp sasl auth.
 Please follow steps below to fix it.

 * Open file `/etc/dovecot/dovecot-mysql.conf` (Linux/OpenBSD) or
   `/usr/local/etc/dovecot/dovecot-mysql.conf` (FreeBSD), find the